Third Grade

 Third Grade Curriculum

 The religion curriculum is Concordia One In Christ.
 The curriculum we use for math is Saxon.
-Reading textbooks are Harcourt Hidden Surprises and Journeys of Wonder.
+Reading textbooks are from BJU Press.
 The social studies textbook is Harcourt Horizons – People and Communities.

 Third Grade Field Trips and Activities

 Third grade attends the Salmon Festival at the Leavenworth Hatchery every September.
 We also visit the Cashmere Museum and Pioneer Village in the spring.
-This year we are planning a trip to the Hutterite Community outside of Moses Lake.
-Our final field trip is to the Pacific Science Center in Seattle for a day in June.
+Every other year along with 4th grade, we visit the science center in Spokane.

 Third graders have the privilege of playing hand bells for some chapels and special school events.
 In third grade, students begin assignment books and are taught to write their assignments daily in a planner that allows them and their parents to track their daily work.
 This prepares them for future educational situations where they might have more than one classroom or teacher from which to remember assignments.